CCareaga/attention_guided_cropping/README.md

 This model consists of a ResNet50 to process the image input, along with a two linear layers to process the meta-data features.
 The embeddings from these two branches are concatenated and sent through a final linear layer to produce a single score.
 This model is implemented in `resnet.py` by the class `MetaResNet`.
 The only variation between this model and cropnet model is the images used to train.
 The model is trained using the Adam optimizer, and a balanced class sampler (oversampling), meaning each batch contains an even number of each class.
 The ResNet portion of the model is trained with a learning rate of 1x10 <sup>-5</sup> and the rest of the parameters have a learning rate of 5x10<sup>-5</sup>.
 Training proceeds until the validation AUC does not improve for 3 epochs.

 ##### Chipping model (chipnet)
 This model also consists of a ResNet50 backbone, but has no additional meta-data branch as it's goal is simply to produce attention maps.
 As explained before, each 224 x 224 image is split into 32 x 32 non-overlapping chips.
-Each chip is sent through the ResNet50 and the resulting embeddings are re-stacked to create 7 x 7 feature maps with some number of channels depending on the backbone.
+Each chip is sent through the ResNet50 backbone and the resulting embeddings are re-stacked to create 7 x 7 feature maps with some number of channels depending on the backbone architecture.
 To compute attention maps, two 3 x 3 same convolutions are applied (with ReLU and batch norm in between).
 The result of this is a 7 x 7 map of scores.
 These scores are softmaxed to sum to one and used to take a weighted average of the original feature maps.
 This process results in a single embedding that can then be used for classification after the application of a final linear layer.
 This model is implemented in `resnet.py` by the class `ChipNet`.
-The model is trained the same way as the resnet model except  the ResNet backbone is trained with a learning rate of 5x10<sup>-5</sup> while the attention sub-net and final classifier are trained with a learning rate of 1x10<sup>-4</sup>.
+The model is trained in the same way as the resnet model except the ResNet backbone is trained with a learning rate of 5x10<sup>-5</sup> while the attention sub-net and final classifier are trained with a learning rate of 1x10<sup>-4</sup>.

 ##### Cropped image model (cropnet)
-As previously stated this model is trained identically to the resnet model except it uses the image cropped by the attention maps generated from the chipnet model.
+As previously stated, this model is trained identically to the resnet model except it uses the images cropped by the attention maps generated from the chipnet model.

 ### Results